 Formal Leadership Opportunities

-From Years 7 to 11, students in each homeroom elect a semester-based Class Captain who takes on a variety of roles, as required at each year level.
+From Years 5 to 8, students in each Mentor Group elect a Class Captain who takes on a variety of roles, as required at each year level.

 The senior leaders of the College are drawn from the Year 12 student cohort each year.
-The Senior Student Leadership Team comprises a captain and two vice captains, as well as over 20 students who lead each of the four Houses across different areas of school life.
+The Year 12 Student Leadership Team comprises a College Captain and two College Vice-Captains, as well as over 20 students who lead each of the four Houses across different areas of school life.

 Any student in Year 12 may apply for a leadership position.
 The selection process is conducted in Term 3 each year and involves student application, shortlisting by a selection panel, speeches to the year level, a consultation survey of staff and prospective students in the year level, short-listing of applicants and a selection panel interview.

-The successful Leadership Team members commence their work as leaders upon the graduation of the current Year 12 group each October.
+The successful Year 12 Student Leadership Team members commence their work as leaders upon the graduation of the current Year 12 group each October.

 Leadership Through Service